High-speed railway to Eilat: History

 Eilat is located far away from Israel's main population centers, yet serves as an important tourist city and has a strategic location as Israel's only access point to the Red Sea.
 Historically it has been connected to the rest of the country with poor transportation infrastructure.
-Both roads to Eilat—Highway 90 and Road 12—have been the scenes of frequent traffic accidents and in some cases terrorist attacks, though in recent years these roads are finally being upgraded.
+Both roads to Eilat—Highway 90 and Road 12—have been the scenes of frequent traffic accidents and in some cases terrorist attacks, though in the late 2010s Highway 90 received improvements.

 A line was planned after the 1948 Arab–Israeli War, but plans were cancelled in 1952 due to security concerns.
 In 1955, Prime Minister David Ben-Gurion again decided to build such a railway, and the French expressed interest in the project, just before the Suez Crisis.
 The idea was again discussed in the 1960s and 70s, and in the 1980s an Australian fund submitted a concrete proposal for funding the construction (at the time estimated at US$250 million).
 The transportation minister Haim Corfu appointed a committee that recommended starting construction immediately.
 The government again turned to France to develop the railway.
 In the 1990s and 2000s, various transportation ministers, including Yisrael Keisar, Meir Sheetrit, Avigdor Lieberman and Shaul Mofaz, promised that such a railway would be built.

 In the 2010s the Israeli government approved the construction of a new port and airport for Eilat, a railway, upgraded highways and a light rail system.
 The plan would see Eilat turn into a metropolitan area numbering 150,000 residents.
 According to Israeli journalist Guy Bechor, the project would put Israel back on the global trade map.